Procurement and Selection of a new CMS or Digital Platform

 Support Costs - What are the vendor support costs associated with the CMS?
-Are open source products hiding any hidden costs?
+Are open-source products hiding any hidden costs?
 Does the vendor’s support window cover your operating hours?

-These questions are fairly straightforward, are you going to get the required level of support from your chose vendor within your budget?
+These questions are fairly straightforward.
+Are you going to get the required level of support from your chose vendor within your budget?

 Membership Expertise - Is the CMS proven in the membership sector?
 Which organisations does it power?
 Are these organisations at least as large and complex as your own?

-It’s all well and good the CMS being used across the web, but is it suitable for your sector or organisation.
+It’s all well and good the CMS being used across the web, but is it suitable for your sector or organisation?
 BuiltWith.com is a great tool to check on a particular website technology stack as it tells you what a particular website is powered by and also what websites are built with a particular CMS.

 Any CRM system you are using internally should continue to be your single source of truth from a data perspective.
 Look to reduce data duplication by allowing your selected CMS to communicate directly with your CRM system.

 Security - Is the CMS considered to be a secure platform?
-Can you trust the CMS to act as a public-facing gateway to your customer data given data protection legislation, such as the upcoming GDPR?
+Can you trust the CMS to act as a public-facing gateway to your customer data given data protection legislation, such as GDPR?

-Apologies if you are sick of seeing GDPR but this one is essential.
-GDPR is here, and you need to be sure your selected platform is secure and you aren’t awake at night worrying about data protection issues!
+You need to be sure your selected platform is secure and you aren’t awake at night worrying about data protection issues!

 Ease of Use - How easy for it for non-technical business users to create, manage and maintain content?
 How long will it take for these users to be trained to a sufficient level?
 Are there re-usable templates available and is the editor sufficiently powerful whilst still be easy to use?